The right to written terms

 People who work through an agency

-For someone who works through a recruitment agency or recruitment business, the right to a written document depends on their employment status.
+For someone who works through a recruitment agency or recruitment business, the right to written terms depends on their employment status.

-If they’re classed as an employee, they have the right to a written document.
+If they’re classed as an employee, they have the right to written terms

-If they’re classed as a worker they do not, according to the law, have to be given a written document except in certain circumstances.
+If they’re classed as a worker they do not, according to the law, have to be given written terms except in certain circumstances.

 But it’s helpful if any worker is given a written document summarising their main rights and responsibilities, like pay and working hours, so everyone’s clear.